nishaq503/biohacking/notes.md

 Our future is going to involve embryo selection, which will likely move us towards the end of procreative sex.
 We will then have the ability to use stem cells to grow a functionally unlimited number of eggs, in InVitro-Gameto-Genesis.

-KRYSPR is a gene-editing tool that can be thought of as analogous to a text editor.
+CRISPR is a gene-editing tool that can be thought of as analogous to a text editor.
 The genome is a string of letters.
 There is a cursor that is the guide RNA.
 There is a cutting enzyme, the most popular is CAS9.
 We usually make a double-stranded cut, like cutting something in a text editor and leaving it deleted.
 Or we can add something instead.
-Every day, there are not just stories of more applications of KRYSPR but new types of gene-editing tools.
+Every day, there are not just stories of more applications of CRISPR but new types of gene-editing tools.
 We are very rapidly moving into a world where we will be able to edit our genomes at will.
 This introduces the concept induced biological variability.
 Today we expect that our next phone will be better and faster than the last.